 Any recommendations, opinions or findings stated in this report are based on the survey data.
 The report has been prepared…without any independent verification.

 This might be subtle marketing for follow-on employee surveys, focus groups and proprietary ‘diagnostic tools’ in individual companies.
 Certainly the foreword to the report recommends “a more detailed and personalised diagnostic”.
-Potential customers have to consider the risk of their personalised report also containing corrupted data.
+Potential customers have to consider the risk of their personalised report also containing corrupted and inexpertly analysed erroneous data.

 In other cases, we are aware of focus groups being invited to do a ‘gap analysis’, facilitated by using cards bearing training courses titles.